 Study 2: In this study, researchers followed two groups for two years–one which had access to wearable tech, and one that didn’t.
 In the end, people with pedometers lost less weight than people who didn’t have them.
 The researchers concluded that wearable fitness technology may not offer an advantage when it comes to weight loss.

 Can you see the difference between the results of these two studies?
+In study one, they measured pedometers as it relates to walking and then pedometers were said to “work.”
+In study two, they measured pedometers as it related to weight loss and pedometers were said to not “work”.
 It all comes down to what behavior we’re measuring, and why.

 Why Measuring Behavior Works So Well (Or: If the Shoe Fits, Measure It)